With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 That way, there's minimal room for argument over which documents were the correct versions after the contract is signed.

-7. Catch gaps: All empty spaces in the document are filled in.
+7. Catch gaps: All empty spaces in the document must be filled in.

 BTW, it's good practice to mark items that are not finalised in contracts with "[insert]".

-Makes them easy to find with a search for the "[".
+Makes them easy to find with a search for the "[" in Microsoft Word.

 Other people prefer colouring the text.
 It's harder to search for.

-- What are the preconditions to getting things done, if any?
+- What are the preconditions to getting things done (including conditions precedent) if any?